apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 Property Name                 Default           Description
 ============================  ================  ===============================================================================
-**type**                      --                The component type name, needs to be ``memory`` capacity                      100               The max number of events stored in the channel transactionCapacity           100               The max number of events stored in the channel per transaction keep-alive                    3                 Timeout in seconds for adding or removing an event byteCapacityBufferPercentage  20                Defines the percent of buffer between byteCapacity and the estimated total size
+**type**                      --                The component type name, needs to be ``memory`` capacity                      100               The maximum number of events stored in the channel transactionCapacity           100               The maximum number of events the channel will take from a source or give to a
+                                                sink per transaction
+keep-alive                    3                 Timeout in seconds for adding or removing an event byteCapacityBufferPercentage  20                Defines the percent of buffer between byteCapacity and the estimated total size
                                                 of all events in the channel, to account for data in headers.
 See below.